-Imagine running into a friend after 20 years and you notice they have aged in a way that is almost accelerated.
-They have lost a dramatic amount of weight, are always thirsty because they are grinding their teeth, and the teeth may look yellow or even black.
+Imagine running into a friend after 20 years, and you notice they have aged in a way that is almost accelerated.
+They have lost a dramatic amount of weight.
+Are always thirsty because they are grinding their teeth, and the teeth may look yellow or even black.
 They are constantly scratching themselves all over, causing sores to pop up all over their arms and body.
 Are you picturing it?
 Now, imagine the person you are talking to is your 17-year-old son, who used to be your Beautiful Boy.

-Nicolas doesn’t have any sores on his body from scratching, usually from developing tingling sensations beneath the skin from their meth use.
-Nicolas’s teeth should be yellow or blackened, from the lack of saliva produced from a result of the addiction.
+Nicolas doesn’t have any sores on his body from scratches.
+This develops from the tingling sensations beneath the skin from their meth use.
+Nicolas’s teeth should be yellow or blackened from the lack of saliva produced due to the addiction.
 None of these physical signs are present during the film.
-An argument can be made that this may be a result of this happening through David’s eyes, a memory play if you will, as he wants to think about that time with his son without any imperfections other than emotional.
+An argument can be made that this may result from this happening through David’s eyes.
+It’s a memory plays if you will.
+As he wants to think about that time with his son without any imperfections other than emotional.
 It’s more of a missed opportunity that is more insincere than anything.

-For a parent who is so worried about the aesthetics of having a son who is a drug addict, he doesn’t seem to mind yelling about it in a public place, nor do the other customers or employees at the restaurant care that the outburst had occurred.
-On the other hand, it is enlightening to have a film address the financial costs of treating addiction, as when David tries to find the best care for his son, a facility in New Mexico charges over $45,000 a month for their services, and immediately acknowledges he can’t afford it.
+For a parent who is so worried about the aesthetics of having a son who is a drug addict, he doesn’t seem to mind yelling about it in a public place.
+Nor do the other customers or employees at the restaurant care that the outburst had occurred.
+On the other hand, it is enlightening to have a film address the financial costs of treating addiction.
+For instance, when David tries to find the best care for his son, a facility in New Mexico charges over $45,000 a month for their services and immediately acknowledges he can’t afford it.

 When it comes down to it, there are some wonderful performances within the film’s structure.
-Beautiful Boy allows Steve Carell and Timothée Chalamet to feature their immense talents by painting a picture of a parent trying to understand what his son is going through, and the lack of control each has going on in their lives.
-Maura Tierney has been a solid actress in television and films for years, and she is particularly moving here as a step-mother who tries to protect her family from a son she did not bear.
+Beautiful Boy allows Steve Carell and Timothée Chalamet to feature their immense talents by painting a picture of a parent trying to understand what his son is going through and the lack of control each has in their lives.
+Maura Tierney has been a solid actress in television and films for years.
+She is particularly moving here as a stepmother who tries to protect her family from a son she did not bear.